Personal Development Baby Steps That Actually Stick

 • Keep it specific and personal

-• Write it down (typing doesn’t hit the same)
+• Write it by hand (typing doesn’t hit the same)

 I didn’t start exercising to lose weight.
-I started because I was terrified of dying before finishing my work.
+I started because I was scared of dying before finishing my work.
+Now 45 minutes on a bike clears mental fog better than any productivity trick.
+It’s also live proof that small consistent effort produces visible results — a lesson that transfers everywhere.

 How to do it:

-• Start absurdly small: 10 pushups, one lap around the block
+• Start tiny: 10 push-ups, one lap around the block

-• Pick something you don’t hate (you won’t stick with something you dread)
+• Pick something you don’t hate (you won’t stick with dread)

 • Schedule it like a meeting

-• Focus on how you feel, not how you look
+• Judge it by how you feel, not how you look

-When I switched from documentary work to narrative filmmaking, I had no idea what I was doing.
-I studied, practiced, failed, learned.
-Now it’s my primary medium.
+When I moved from documentary to narrative, I had no idea what I was doing.
+Studied, practiced, failed, adjusted.
+Now it’s my main medium.
 None of that happens if I play it safe.

 How to do it: